Asian Art Newspaper explores the world of 19th-century Indian Photography on show at the David Collection, Copenhagen in Under Indian Skies.

-The exhibition consists of over 80 photographs and photo albums from around 1850 to the beginning of the 20th century.
+The exhibition consists of over 80 photographs and photo albums of 19th-century Indian photography from around 1850 to the beginning of the 20th century.
 The catalogue by the British photo historian John Falconer, was for many years was responsible for the photograph collections in the British Library’s Indian and Oriental departments.
 In addition to the presentation of the 83 selected photographs, the book contains two essays: the history of photography in India and the early photographic processes respectively.

 Until 28 April, Under Indian Skies, 19th-Century Photographs from a Private Collection, The David Collection, Copenhagen, davidmus.dk.
 Under Indian Skies by John Falconer, published by Strandberg Publishing, DKK 200.